Configure HTTPS Access to Harbor

 You might also need to trust the certificate at the OS level.
 See Troubleshooting Harbor Installation for more information.

-The following example illustrates a configuration that uses custom certificates.
+The following example illustrates the final directory structure for Docker, which uses your custom certificates.

 /etc/docker/certs.d/